The dry and urine diverting toilet trend

 Separating toilets are always dry toilets, with the exception of a few models that can also be operated with water.
 On the other hand, dry toilets are not necessarily separating toilets!
 All dry toilets, such as the compost toilet, are waterless toilet systems, but most do not separate the excreta.
 Dry toilets are therefore characterised above all by the fact that they do not require flushing with water and consequently do not need to be connected to a sewage system.
 They are therefore a waterless alternative to the conventional toilet, which at the same time relieves local sewage systems.

-And what is a separating toilet?
+And what is a urine diverting dry toilet?

 As the name suggests, it is the other way round with separating toilets.
 With the aid of a urine diverter, liquid is separated from solid waste and collected in a separate container.
 It is therefore a dry toilet with a separation system.
 Urine is fed into a container at the front, while feces and toilet paper end up in a solids container in the rear area, where they are covered with litter after each toilet visit.
 This removes liquids from solid matter and at the same time prevents formation of unpleasant odours.

-An electrical exhaust system can also be used for this purpose.
-Some systems, such as the TROBOLO LuweBlœm with electric exhaust system, work so efficiently that it eliminates any need for litter.
 Even just separating urine from feces reduces odour formation to a minimum, as it is precisely the mixing of solid and liquid excreta that causes such odours in the first place.
-One of the main reasons for separating urine from feces is therefore the prevention or minimisation of odours.
-Another reason is the easy disposal and further use of toilet waste as compost, which is made possible thanks to the separation process.
+One of the main reasons for separating urine from feaces is therefore the prevention or minimisation of odours.

 The separating or dry toilet has an appearance similar to a conventional toilet.